Treatment effect estimation under convergent network interference: Model and Preliminaries

+The previous section introduced a geometric notion of finite population convergence under SUTVA.
+Under network interference, this is no longer enough, as the exposure graph is also part of the finite-population geometry.
+In this section, we introduce graph limits to describe large-scale geometry of exposure graphs.
+Similar to how we embedded $a_n,b_n$ as step functions on $[0,1],$ we begin by representing finite graphs as step functions on $[0,1]^2$.

 A graphon is any symmetric, measurable function $A: [0,1]^2\to [0,1].$ Let $A_n$ denote the adjacency matrix of any simple undirected graph on $n$ vertices.
-Then, we view $A_n$ as a graphon in the following way.
+We view $A_n$ as a graphon in the following way.
 Partition $[0,1]^2$ into an $n\times n$ grid of equal squares.
 For all points in the interior of the square $[(i-1)/n,i/n]\times [(j-1)/n,j/n],$ we let the graphon take on value $A_n(i,j)$.
-The remaining points on the grid lines form a null set of $[0,1]^2$, hence any values may be assigned.
+The remaining points on the grid lines form a null set of $[0,1]^2$, hence any values (respecting symmetry) may be assigned.
+Next, for any adjacency matrix $A_n$ and permutation $\varphi_n\in S_n,$ let $A_n^\varphi$ denote the adjacency matrix $A_n^\varphi(i,j)=A_n(\varphi_n(i),\varphi_n(j)).$ Allowing for such permutations enables a notion of graph convergence that is independent of vertex-labeling.

-Next, for any adjacency matrix $A_n$ and permutation $\varphi_n\in S_n,$ let $A_n^\varphi$ denote the adjacency matrix given by where we suppress the dependency on $n$ in the subscript of $\varphi_n$.
-Allowing for such permutations enables a notion of graph convergence that is independent of vertex-labeling.
-Moreover, while the classical theory of graph limits focuses on dense graphs \citep{Lovasz}, the framework we adopt allows sparse graph sequences through an appropriate rescaling.
+While the original theory of \cite{Lovasz} focuses on graph limits of dense graphs, the framework we adopt allows sparse graph sequences through an appropriate rescaling.
 For this purpose, the correct limit objects turn out to be kernels, which are symmetric, integrable, nonnegative functions on $[0,1]^2$.
 In particular, any graphon is a kernel.
+Next, while $L^1$ convergence is natural for the potential outcome functions in Definition \ref{fin_convg}, it is too strong for adjacency matrices as it controls microscopic edge-by-edge discrepancies.
+Instead, we use the cut norm \citep{graphon} for integrable functions on $[0,1]^2,$ which is a key notion that captures large-scale edge structure.